staxrip/staxrip/docs/generated/commands.rst

     * - number <integer>
       - Track Number (0 or 1)

-.. option:: -ShowBatchGenerateThumbnailsDialog
+.. option:: ShowBatchGenerateThumbnailsDialog

     Shows a dialog to generate thumbnails.

-.. option:: -ShowCropDialog
+.. option:: ShowCropDialog

     Shows the crop dialog to crop borders.

-.. option:: -ShowDemuxTool
+.. option:: ShowDemuxTool

     Allows to use StaxRip's demuxing GUIs independently.

-.. option:: -ShowEncoderProfilesDialog
+.. option:: ShowEncoderProfilesDialog

     Shows a dialog to manage video encoder profiles.

-.. option:: -ShowEventCommandsDialog
+.. option:: ShowEventCommandsDialog

     Shows the Event Command dialog.

-.. option:: -ShowFileBrowserToOpenProject
+.. option:: ShowFileBrowserToOpenProject

     Shows a file browser to open a project file.

-.. option:: -ShowFilterProfilesDialog
+.. option:: ShowFilterProfilesDialog

     Dialog to configure AviSynth filter profiles.

-.. option:: -ShowFiltersEditor
+.. option:: ShowFiltersEditor

     Dialog to edit filters.

-.. option:: -ShowFilterSetupProfilesDialog
+.. option:: ShowFilterSetupProfilesDialog

     Dialog to configure filter setup profiles.

-.. option:: -ShowHardcodedSubtitleDialog
+.. option:: ShowHardcodedSubtitleDialog

     Shows a dialog to add a hardcoded subtitle.

-.. option:: -ShowHelpURL:url
+.. option:: ShowHelpURL

     Opens a given URL or local file in the help browser.